thusspokedata/kooben-fe/README.md

 trufflehog git https://github.com/thusspokedata/kooben-fe
 ```

+### Security Training

+The security practices implemented in this project were acquired through knowledge shared by [@gabrielsoltz](https://github.com/gabrielsoltz) during one of the tech meetups organized by [@Pablo-Mdz](https://github.com/Pablo-Mdz).

 ## Backend

 The backend for this application is developed with **NestJS**.
 You can check out the repository [here](https://github.com/thusspokedata/kooben-be).